Smoothieware/Smoothie-video-tutorials/001-introduction/synopsis.md

 The google+ community {go to G+ community} is yet another way to get help by posting your questions and waiting for answers.

 It’s better if you do not post everywhere at once.
 Choose one way of asking your question, based on your preference, ask your question there, and wait for an answer.
 If you do not get an answer, or if nobody in the community knows the answer, then you can try asking in another place.
 Posting on the forum and the mailing list at the same time, for example, can be a waste of resources because you might get two persons helping you in parallel, when only one was needed.

+If you received help, please consider helping others in turn.
+That is how we keep the project going, we need your help.

 ### A word on safety.